JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1989_12.md

 ---
-title: "The Urantian — Winter 1989 Issue"
+title: "“The Journal of Fifth Epochal Fellowship” — Winter 1989 Issue — Study Groups For The Urantia Book — Ideas And Suggestions"
-description: "Journal of Urantia Brotherhood"
+description: "(formerly known as “The Urantian”)"
 published: true
 date: 2021-11-28T14:02:03.086Z
 tags: Fellowship, The Urantian, article